 But that illusion is shattered when the man pops up some weeks later at a local trivia night.
 Proximity means possible peril, and the film shifts into a highly effective thriller, skillfully building up to a tense and suspenseful climax and confrontation that is largely constructed through what remains unspoken but lurking constantly under the surface.

-Though seemingly unassuming and quiet on the surface, the man’s final scene alone with Becca makes clear he is not afraid to wield power and assert control and dominance in the situation.
+The man’s final scene alone with Becca makes clear he is not afraid to wield power and assert control and dominance in the situation.
 In the end, he asks Becca, “Are we good?”
-It sounds like a question, but it feels like a threat — and Becca’s safety hangs in the balance of her answer.
-It’s a quiet moment, but its impact — and its portrayal of just how silence is coerced — is explosive.
+It sounds like a question, but it feels like a threat.
+It’s a quiet but explosive moment.

 Many will likely see Becca’s dilemma through a moral or ethical lens.
 Did she do the wrong thing in staying quiet?
 Why didn’t she just speak up?
 But arguments of ethics often hinge on assumptions that everyone is an equally free and equal agent in their life.
 What works about “Runner” and its powerful ending is how it shows that this often isn’t the case.
 Power and the threat of violence are often subtly wielded, but the silence and complicity it can coerce — even in the interest of self-preservation — are nevertheless deafening and deadening.